-Isn’t it rather strange that when this woman goes looking for pictures of her family, she goes to google to one??
-Anyhow, she goes googling for her own family’s photos and, poor scowling thing, she runs into a “conspiracy theorist” … and not just any, this one engaged an expert who proved that Emilie was photoshopped into the picture.
+Isn’t it rather strange that when this woman goes looking for pictures of her own family, she needs to search google to find one??
+Anyhow, she goes googling for her family’s photos and, poor scowling thing, she runs into a “conspiracy theorist” … and not just any, this one engaged an expert who proved that Emilie was photoshopped into the picture.

-Normally photo fakers just creep away into the night, but evidently these Parkers feel a little pinched by all the exposure they’ve gotten and are trying out, for the first time, whether or not some damage control will work.
-Along those lines, she then proceeds to admit that the photo was indeed photoshopped:
+Normally photo-fakers just creep away into the night, but evidently these Parkers feel a little pinched by all the exposure they’ve gotten and are trying out, for the first time, whether or not some unique “damage control” will work.
+Along those lines she then proceeds to admit that the photo was indeed photoshopped:

 James, the family member that was looking at the picture with me at the time, scoffed at the headline and laughed about the idea that I had photoshopped her into the picture.
 I turned to him and said, “Well of course I did!!
 Do you have any idea how hard it is to take your own family photos and get ALL your small kiddos to look at the camera?
 I hacked that picture to pieces and put it back together like a puzzle!
 I am proud I got anything at all!”